Detailed guides to painful problems, treatments & more

 Dale Favier, Massage Therapist, poet

-I know some readers are thinking right now, “Yeah, well, okay … but I’m still going to take my Vitamin I.” With dosing caution — small doses, short-term use — I have no serious objection.
-If there’s any reason to take them, it’s that they might relieve some pain by unknown mechanisms (the inflammation question is not exactly simple).
+I know some readers are thinking right now, “Yeah, well, okay … but I’m still going to take my Vitamin I.” With dosing caution — small doses, short-term use — I have no objection.
+If there’s any reason to take them, it’s that they might relieve some pain.

-Or — and this seems almost crazy, I know — you could just actually heed the science, ignore the conventional “wisdom,” and never bother popping another NSAID unless you’ve got some uncomfortable classic inflammation to take an edge off.
-Imagine two NSAID scenarios …
+Or — and this seems almost crazy, I know — you could just actually heed the science, ignore the conventional “wisdom,” and never bother popping another NSAID unless you’ve got some uncomfortable acute inflammation to take an edge off.
+Contrast these outcomes …

 Speaking of dosing caution …

-Another reason that Voltaren is interesting and well worth bringing up here is that it would never have been approved for sale if it didn’t have some promising evidence attached to it (see my main Voltaren article for details).
-The stuff actually seems to do something for arthritis pain — which probably actually has much more biologically in common with RSI.
-So we’ve got something like a shred of a reason for optimism here and greatly reduced risk.
+Voltaren would never have been approved for sale if it didn’t have some promising evidence attached to it (see my main Voltaren article for details).
+The stuff actually seems to do something for arthritis pain — which may be physiologically somewhat similar to RSI, because arthritis is a bit like a slow-motion overuse injury to the joints.
+So Voltaren offers a shred of a reason for optimism here and greatly reduced side effects.
 Yahtzee!

 Traumeel is a popular homeopathic cream for aches and pains.
 Even if it has actually has anti-inflammatory properties as advertised, most RSIs aren’t inflamed.